puzzle/ansible-training/content/en/docs/10/_index.en.md

 {{% /details %}}

 {{% details title="Solution Task 7" %}}
-Note that when inspecting an inventory you have to name it explicitely even when you have it configured in your ansible.cfg.
+Note that when inspecting an inventory you have to name it explicitely even when you have it configured in your `ansible.cfg`.
 ```bash
 $ ansible-navigator inventory -i inventory/hosts
 ```